 Unauthorized access continues to be one of the biggest problems for organizations of all sizes.
 Its consequences can be severe, ranging from data breaches and financial losses to reputational damage and lawsuits.
 Therefore, it’s critical for organizations to establish a robust cybersecurity strategy and implement best practices to effectively detect and respond to unauthorized access.

 In this article, we explore the dangers behind unauthorized access and its key attack vectors.
-We also discuss how to detect unauthorized access and offer the top eight practices to help your organization fortify your cybersecurity.
+We also discuss how to detect unauthorized access and offer the top eight cybersecurity practices to help your organization fortify your defences.